probmods/probmods2/chapters/06-inference-about-inference.md

 viz.auto(widgetDist)
 ~~~~

-But notice that the definition of next-good-widget is exactly like the definition of rejection sampling!
+But notice that the definition of `makeWidgetSeq` is exactly like the definition of rejection sampling!
 We can re-write this as a nested-query model:

 ~~~~
 // this machine makes a widget -- which we'll just represent with a real number: